 Without a doubt this is Esmeralda’s movie.
 This is made very clear by her 3 minute long dance scene that only cuts away to Frollo staring at her but you can still see her in a reflection.
-Many consider the 1956 version of The Hunchback of Notre Dame Esmeralda to one of the best Esmeraldas.
+Many consider the 1956 version of The Hunchback of Notre Dame Esmeralda to be one of the best Esmeraldas.
 Many feel she has the right look, grace and free-spirited nature that Esmeralda should have.
 I personally have a few issues with this version of Esmeralda.

-First off, I feel like I’m being lied to with this Esmeralda.What she says and how she act feel in opposition to how she looks and her mannerisms.
+First off, I feel like I’m being lied to with this Esmeralda.What she says and how she acts feel in opposition to how she looks and her mannerisms.
 I feel like this Esmeralda was written to be played by a young actress but then Gina Lollobridga was cast and the sensuality was turn up.

 Although I admit, my issue with Esmeralda’s duality could be because of her costume.
 Color aside, her two main costumes age her.
 I will get to costumes in a later post so I won’t so into too much detail but I feel the veil, the very define corset waistline and the 1950’s cat eye age her.

-Since Esmeralda is the main focus of this move you would think that they dynamic between Esmeralda and Frollo would be really strong but Esmeralda and Frollo don’t really have many interactions with each other in this movie.
+Since Esmeralda is the main focus of this movie you would think that the dynamic between Esmeralda and Frollo would be really strong but Esmeralda and Frollo don’t really have many interactions with each other in this movie.

 I think the dance scene sums up her character in this movie perfectly.
 She is aloof, mysterious, very sensual and slightly exuberant.
-I mean her personality is there I’m just not sure if it’s the costume, Lollobridga mannerism or her natural sex appeal that holds back this Esmeralda as being a great depiction of the character.
+I mean her personality is there I’m just not sure if it’s the costume, Lollobridga’s mannerism or her natural sex appeal that holds back this Esmeralda as being a great depiction of the character.

 Next 1956 Article – Quasimodo